Auction Strategy 101

 When approaching an auction there are three prevailing strategies to consider when bidding on players:

-The “smash and dash” approach is to hit the auction hard at the start, acquiring 2-4 top players – 1st or 2nd rounders in a traditional draft format – spending anywhere from 50-80% of your total budget.
+The "stars and scrubs" approach is to hit the auction hard at the start, acquiring 2-4 top players – 1st or 2nd rounders in a traditional draft format – spending anywhere from 50-80% of your total budget.
 While you need to trust your prices, don’t be afraid to pay a bit more than MSRP to get a guy you want.

 Tip: If prices are wildly out of whack, then it's smart to rein it in and wait for the value to emerge, because it eventually will.